 The contraceptive implant is about the size of a matchstick and is very thin, similar to a toothpick (2mm diameter) and 1.6 inches (4cm) long.
 It is placed just below the surface of the skin in the upper arm.
 For the first three to five years after it is implanted, the implant will release a constant dose of synthetic progestin hormones into the bloodstream.

 Progestin prevents the ovaries from releasing eggs and thickens cervical mucus, making it harder for sperm to travel to the womb to fertilize an egg.
 The implant does not contain estrogen so it carries very little risk of blood clotting.
 In the U.S., Nexplanon is the only type of implant that is available.

 For someone who wishes to use a hormonal implant to prevent pregnancy, she must not be pregnant when the implant is inserted.
 A medical provider will apply a local anesthetic to the inside of the upper arm and insert the implant under the skin with a special needle.

 Once it is placed, it doesn’t require any maintenance or need to be replaced for at least three years; some hormonal implants can last up to five years.
 Because the skin is numbed, you should not feel pain from the placement of the implant although the needle stick for the injection of the anesthetic might cause slight pain.

-A doctor or a nurse will apply a local anesthetic to the area where the implant has been placed.
-They will make a small incision near the implant, and pull it out from under the skin.
-Once the implant is removed, the contraceptive effects will quickly wear off.
-It’s possible for a woman to get pregnant as soon as the implant is removed.
+A doctor or other trained provider will apply a local anesthetic to the area where the implant was placed.
+After making a small incision near the implant, they will pull it out from under the skin.
+Once the implant is removed, the contraceptive effects will quickly wear off within 1-3 days.
+Note that it is possible for a woman to get pregnant as soon as the implant is removed.

-What are the risks associated with the birth control implant?
+What are the Risks Associated with the Implant?